solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

 1. In the **Result** pane at the bottom of the tab, observe that the stored procedure execution has failed.

-    > This stored procedure failed to create the second document so the entire transaction was rolled back.
+    > This stored procedure failed to create the second item so the entire transaction was rolled back.

 1. Click the **New SQL Query** button at the top of the **Data Explorer** section.